farginfirmware/fargin-firmware/mcu-apps/service-via-serial/README.md

 service-via-serial

-With this app, a **major** feature of the FarginFirmware architecture is introduced - namely the ability to invoke native mcu services via a serial interface.
+With this app, a **major** feature of the FarginFirmware framework is in place - namely the ability to invoke native mcu services via a serial interface.

 If you have the ability to invoke mcu services via a serial interface, then you